 The legacy of colonialism, then, has been a familiar pattern starting with the straight swap of power from the colonialists to elite dictatorships, through to subjugation of national economies to the dictates of multinational power aided by the “unholy trinity” of the IMF, World Bank and WTO/GATT.
 There pervades a global adherence to neoliberalist dogmatic perspective, while being intellectually backward in that it is the fastest way to undermine the claimed objectives which are actually sought and hypocritical (we can subsidise our production through the military industrial complex, but you in the South can’t), as-it-is-implemented, the “unholy-trinity” of the WTO, WB and IMF are fundamentally complicit in the process of neo-colonial appropriation and resource exploitation.

 Countries in the North are increasingly reliant on investments abroad to sustain their own economies.
-There is an obvious link between the nation state’s interest in diplomatically supporting multinational trading investments in poorer regions of the world, and those multinationals making a decent rate-of-return for their shareholders, who are largely resident in the nation states of the North.
-The stark reality is that as the US and EU push for further financial liberalisation abroad whilst also further extending the trend for increasing the ‘concentration’ of the money creation process within the private-banking systems of countries of the south, together with the floodgates to external investment and multinational encroachment being lowered in regions such as Africa perfectly highlighted by the terms and conditions of the NEPAD agreement (the New Partnership for Africa’s Development), it is plain to see that the process determining the flow of profit from the South to the North is being set-in-stone, consolidating the neocolonial process.
+The stark reality is that as the US and EU push for further financial liberalisation abroad with the entry-gates to external investment and multinational encroachment being lowered in regions such as Africa perfectly highlighted by the terms and conditions of the NEPAD agreement (the New Partnership for Africa’s Development), it is plain to see that the process determining the flow of profit from the South to the North is being set-in-stone, consolidating the neocolonial process.